forumpay/magento-2-payment-gateway-plugin/README.md

 ### What each field does:

-1. **Title** The label of the payment method that is displayed when user is prompted to choose one.
+1. **Title**
+   The label of the payment method that is displayed when user is prompted to choose one.
 You can leave default or set it to something like *Pay with crypto*.
-2. **POS ID**
+2. **Environment**
-   This is how payments coming to your wallets are going to be identified.
+   Dropdown lets you switch between 'Production' and 'Sandbox' modes.
-   Must be an unique string. magento-2 is set by default
+   Use 'Production' for processing real transactions in a live environment and 'Sandbox' for safe testing without financial implications.
 3. **API User / Merchant Id**
    This is our identifier that we need to access the payment system.
    It can be found in your **Profile**.